-Nasser Mohammed Al-Thekair
+Nasser M. Al-Thekair

-Chairman

-Board Risk and Compliance Committee
+Mr. Nasser Mohammed Al-Thekair Chairman Board Risk and Compliance Committee

-BOARD NOMINATION AND REMUNERATION COMMITTEE
+BOARD NOMINATION AND REMUNERATION COMMITTEE (BNRC)

 The Board Nomination and Remuneration Committee ("BNRC") was established in accordance with Section 1.8, Part 2 of the Corporate Governance Code and as per Articles of Association of the Bank.
 The committee is governed by the Terms of Reference ("ToR") approved by the Board.
-The Nomination Committee and Remuneration Committee is combined as one in consideration to the size of the Board, which is not big enough to have two separate committees.
+The Nomination Committee and Remuneration Committee is combined as one in consideration to facilitate effective and efficient discharge of the duties.